SkyArrow2177/multithreaded-http-server/README.md

     default to this version string.
   - Only the request line needs to be well-formed.

-    - This server does not require nor read any further request headers.
+    - This server does not require, process, nor validate any further request headers.

+    - Therefore, when reading the HTTP GET request, once a single `CRLF` is encountered at the end of a valid request line, the request parser state machine will transition to looking for 2x consecutive `CRLF`, which marks the end of a HTTP request as specified in RFC 1945.

+      - The first `CRLF` of the 2x `CRLF` marking the request's end can also be the `CRLF` at the end of a valid request line.
+Thus a single request has a minimum of 2x `CRLF` in total, with 2 of these `CRLF`s being consecutive at the end of the request.

+    - Since further request headers are unused, an alternative approach is possible as follows:

-    - Therefore, when reading the GET request, as long as a single `CRLF` is encountered at the end of a valid request line, the request will be immediately accepted and processed.
+      - When reading the GET request, once a `CRLF` is encountered at the end of a valid request line, the request would be immediately accepted and processed.

-    - This server does not wait until a 2x CRLF is reached, which is the end of a HTTP request given by RFC 1945.
+      - This alternative approach would hence not wait until 2x consecutive `CRLF`s are reached (which would mark the end of a HTTP request as given by RFC 1945), thus marginally reducing latency (round-trip time) by replying earlier to requests with many additional headers.

 - **Incrementally parses the request line** by tracking the last-completed stage in per-request state machine, improving request processing performance.